-This post is mainly a rant, but it might find itself informative.
+This post is mainly a rant1, but it might find itself informative.
 The chart above is the percentage of a given word found in books throughout time, as provided by “Google Ngrams”.

 Rent-Seeking

 I write this to mainly just say the “ROI” on “rent-seeking” is too high.
 It makes perfect economic sense.
 The problem is people would call it “laissez-faire free-market capitalism”.
 Personally, I think it is BS.
-America is principally a liberal democracy with a mixed economy.
+I would call it a “mixed economy”, with legislation favoring a certain class interest.

 To continue calling it a “free-market”, is to continue allowing rent-seeking behaviour from people that can convince our politicians to do them “small favors” while reaping massive rewards from legislation.
 And I’m also not saying that “capitalism” isn’t a bad thing.
 I think it can be a very efficient system to exchange information and achieve utlity for each other, but it shouldn’t be self-serving.